Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 If you're planning to build iOS apps, you'll need to learn about the `UIViewController`.
 View controllers are one of the fundamental building blocks of iOS development.

-The `UIViewController` is a class that is responsible for _controlling_ it's set of _views_.
+The `UIViewController` is a class that is responsible for _controlling_ its set of _views_.
 Each view controller has a root view that acts as a canvas to place other subviews.

 <!-- can consider adding jump to definition here for UIViewController view property -->